-9. Connect With Your Manager
+9. Connect with Your Manager

 It is important to follow instructions and orders from your manager but it is also important to be able to connect with them at a more social level.
 Make them feel like you are an outgoing person who is easy to talk and can freely bounce ideas around.

 When considering who to be promoted, 99% of the time your boss will ask your manager for feedback on who stands out more, or more specifically whether you stand out.
-If your manager feel that you are just a hard worker and nothing else, you will most likely be categorized as the ‘worker’ and that’s it.
+If your manager feels that you are just a hard worker and nothing else, you will most likely be categorized as the ‘worker’ and that’s it.

-10. Ask For It!
+10. Ask for It!

 Set up a meeting with your manager and bring to their attention that you are keen to take on more responsibility.
-Ask what would be appropriate for you to take on, and discuss about the possible career pathway for you within the company.
+Ask what would be appropriate for you to take on, and discuss the possible career pathway for you within the company.
 This is a friendly discussion that can give a hint that you are keen to move up the ladder.